StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

   set the ``actionrunner.stream_output`` config option to ``True`` in ``st2.conf`` and restart all services (``sudo st2ctl restart``).

-How it works
+How it Works
 ------------

-By default when user runs a |st2| action, they don't see the actual output produced by the action until the execution has finished (either failed, succeeded or timed out).
+By default when a user runs a |st2| action, they don't see the actual output produced by the action until the execution has finished (either failed, succeeded or timed out).

-In v2.5.0 we introduced new functionality which allows users to see output in real-time as it is produced by the action.
-This comes especially handy with long running actions and in CI / CD scenarios where you want to see the output in an incremental manner as soon as it's available.
+In v2.5.0 we introduced new functionality which allows users to see output in real-time, as it is produced by the action.
+This is especially useful with long running actions and in CI/CD scenarios where you want to see the output in an incremental manner as soon as it's available.

-Right now output streaming functionality is available for the following runners:
+Output streaming functionality is currently available for the following runners:

 * local command runner
 * local script runner